fenago/ml-bootcamp/Lab_3.md

 In
-the previous chapter, we implemented everything ourselves, using Python and NumPy.
+the previous lab, we implemented everything ourselves, using Python and NumPy.
 In this project, however, we will start using Scikit-learn, a Python library for machine learning.
 Namely, we will use it for